Management Messages

 The impacts posed by aquatic invasive species, including fish disease, continue to threaten Alberta’s fisheries and can extend beyond reducing recreational fishing opportunities.
 We all play an important role in keeping Alberta’s fish healthy.

-Everyone can help stop the spread of aquatic invasive species, through prevention, by following CLEAN, DRAIN, DRY YOUR GEAR actions, after each watercraft and equipment use, to ensure no water, mud, fish or fish parts are moved from one waterbody to the next.
+● CLEAN, DRAIN, DRY YOUR GEAR Ensure no water, mud, fish or fish parts are moved from one waterbody to the next.
 This applies within Alberta as well as beyond our borders.

 ● DON’T LET IT LOOSE Never release water, plants, dead or live fish or any other animals into waterbodies they didn’t originate from.